Where do the numbers come from?

 6 February 2023 Change in number of measurements per week

 RIVM has reduced the number of measurements per location from 4 to 3 per week.
-This is sufficient to keep an eye on the virus.
+This is sufficient to keep track of the virus.

 30 December 2022 New database of CBS residents